5 Social capital and diversity

 Features of social organisation such as networks, norms, and social trust that facilitate coordination and cooperation for mutual benefit.

-You’ll see that several of these definitions refer to networks, and the availability of these networks to an individual can depend on a wide range of factors.
+You’ll see that all of these definitions refer to networks or connections, and the availability of these networks to an individual can depend on a wide range of factors.

 Career advancement